AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/generate-scorm-output.md

     >[!NOTE]
     >
     > The SCORM preview is available when you generate a SCORM output.
-If your course relies on  external domains for fonts, stylesheets, or embedded content, configure the allowed domains in [Configure content security for SCORM preview](../lc-config-guide/conf-scorm-preview-filters.md).
+If your course relies on  external domains for fonts, stylesheets, or embedded content, configure the allowed domains in [Configure SCORM preview](../lc-config-guide/conf-scorm-preview-filters.md).

     ![](assets/scorm-view-output-new.png){width="650"}